 Trump security adviser Flynn resigns over contacts with Russia

-The resignation came amid controversy over his alleged interactions with Russia before Trump's inauguration in which he reportedly spoke about lifting sanctions imposed on the country.
+The resignation came amid controversy over Flynn's alleged interactions with Russia before Trump's inauguration in which he reportedly spoke about lifting sanctions imposed on the country.

-Trump named retired Lt.
-Gen. Keith Kellogg as the acting national security adviser, according to the White House.
+In his resignation letter provided by the White House, Flynn said, "I inadvertently briefed the vice president elect and others with incomplete information regarding my phone calls with the Russian ambassador."

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.